onewelcome/java-spring-oidc-example/README.md

 ### OpenIdConnectAuthenticationFilter
 [OpenIdConnectAuthenticationFilter.java](src/main/java/com/onegini/oidc/security/OpenIdConnectAuthenticationFilter.java) is the filter used during authentication.
-It adds user information during authentication Depending on your environment this could be different.
-There are mainly two ways to do this:

-In the code we show both ways.
-The second way is commented out.
-The first one also covers the ID token validation.
+It obtains the ID token and creates the principal using some of the data.

-Depending on the scope and configuration used in your environment the user data returned in the ID token will differ.
+Depending on the scope and configuration used in your environment, the user data returned in the ID token will differ.
 Adjust the
 `OpenIDConnectAuthenticationFilter` class accordingly to match the correct fields.
 In this example we use the `sub` and the `name` value, but you can use any value configured for your environment.